FAQs

 What should I bring with me when I'm making observations? ▼

-All you need is a phone or camera, preferably with GPS enabled.
+All you need is a phone or camera, preferably GPS enabled.
 Ensure you have the appropriate clothing and supplies for the terrain you will be in, and always be safe!
-Please see this FAQ page for eBird specific questions.
+Please see this FAQ page for eBird-specific questions.

 Some other supplies you may want to bring: